aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/docker/08-deployment.md

     ```bash
     conda activate {{cookiecutter.repo_name}}
-    cd src
+    gunicorn {{cookiecutter.src_package_name}}_fastapi.main:APP \
+        -k uvicorn.workers.UvicornWorker \
-    gunicorn {{cookiecutter.src_package_name}}_fastapi.main:APP -b 0.0.0.0:8080 -w 2 -k uvicorn.workers.UvicornWorker -t 90
+        -b 0.0.0.0:8080 -w 2 -t 90 --chdir src
     ```

+    !!! info
         See [here][reason] as to why Gunicorn is to be used instead of just [Uvicorn][uvicorn].
 TLDR: Gunicorn is needed to spin up multiple processes/workers to handle more requests i.e. better for the sake of production needs.

 === "Windows PowerShell"

     ```powershell
     conda activate {{cookiecutter.repo_name}}
-    cd src
-    uvicorn {{cookiecutter.src_package_name}}_fastapi.main:APP
+    uvicorn {{cookiecutter.src_package_name}}_fastapi.main:APP --app-dir src
     ```

 In another terminal, use the `curl` command to submit a request to the API: